-- 10.1 manage a person for medico-legal purposes. - 10.2 conduct post-mortem examinations. - 10.3 evaluate skeletal productions towards identification, determining cause of death and time since death. - 10.4 use laboratory and other diagnostic services effectively by collecting appropriate specimens from the relevant cases, preserving, documenting, labelling and sending samples for analysis.

-- 10.5 prepare relevant documents for submission to Court in a legible and accurate manner and operate information storage and retrieval systems effectively. - 10.6 present findings gathered from the examination of patients and autopsies honestly in a clear, concise manner, both orally and in writing, to relevant authorities (colleagues, support staff, courts, police and other governmental and non-governmental organizations). - 10.7 apply knowledge of science and logical method to medico legal problems and formulate and defend an opinion assessing the reliability of evidence.
+- 8.1 manage a person for medico-legal purposes - 8.2 conduct post-mortemexaminations. - 8.3 use laboratory and other diagnostic services effectively by collecting appropriate specimens from the relevant cases, preserving, documenting, labeling and sending samples for analysis maintaining chain of custody. - 8.4 prepare relevant documents for submission to Court in a legible and accurate manner and operate information storage and retrieval systems effectively. - 8.5 present findings gathered from the examination of patients and autopsies honestly in a clear, concise manner, both orally and in writing, to relevant authorities (colleagues, support staff, courts, police and other governmental and non-governmental organizations). - 8.6 apply knowledge of science and logical method to medico legal problems and formulate and defend an opinion assessing the reliability of evidence.